White slave trade affair: Background

-During the French occupation of Belgium in the early 19th century, the French under Napoleon had introduced a system of registered prostitution in Brussels as well as other places in Europe occupied by the French.
-The system of Registered Prostitution consisted of the registration of prostitutes, who were allowed to practice prostitution by the authorities in exchange for official registration and regular examinations for venereal disease.
+During the French occupation of Belgium in the early 19th century (1794-1815), the French under Napoleon had introduced a system of registered prostitution in Brussels as well as other places in Europe occupied by the French.
+The Regulation System consisted of the registration of prostitutes, who were allowed to practice prostitution by the authorities in exchange for official registration and regular examinations for venereal disease.

-This system, often called the "French system", had become the normal in most of Europe during the 19th century.
-The system was supported by the authorities, because prostitution was viewed as a necessary evil; it was seen as unavoitable for men to engage in sex; that it was better that they did so with sex workers than to harrass non-prostitute women; and that the Registration system made it possible for the authorities to control prostitution and limit venereal disease, as well as the brothels functioning as information sources for the police.
+This system, often called the "French system" or Regulation System, had become the normal in most of Europe during the 19th century.
+The system was supported by the authorities, because prostitution was viewed as a necessary evil; it was seen as unavoidable for men to engage in sex; that it was better that they did so with sex workers than to harass non-prostitute women; and that the Regulation System made it possible for the authorities to control prostitution and limit venereal disease, as well as the brothels functioning as information sources for the police.

-In Brussels in particular, the Registration System was seen as especially well managed, and was studied by foreign delegations as a role model for other countries.
+In Brussels in particular, the Regulation System was seen as especially well managed, and was studied by foreign delegations as a role model for other countries.
 The system was managed by the city authorities and the city Police, who regularly inspected the registered brothels to ensure that they were managed in accordance with the rules, and had the authority to arrest and judge the prostitutes who broke the rules.

 In the mid-19th century, however, the system was in crisis in Brussels.
 The number of registered brothels in Brussels was shrinking, and by 1876, there were only one dozen registered first-class brothels left in Brussels, and no second or third-class brothels left.

-The shrinking number of brothels in Brussels concerned the authorities because it undermined the registration system, which was seen as a way to control prostitution, which was otherwise assumed to take place in secrecy outside of the control of the authorities.
+The shrinking number of brothels in Brussels concerned the authorities because it undermined the Regulation System, which was seen as a way to control prostitution, which was otherwise assumed to take place in secrecy outside of the control of the authorities.
 Police Commissioner Laeners was informed by the registered brothel owners that they were being met with competition from illegal brothels who were able to offer under age prostitutes, while the registered brothels had to follow the law, which banned any woman under the age of 21 to register as a prostitute in a brothel.

-When a reform in the registration system was introduced in August 1877, Laeners successfully suggested that the authorities turn a blind eye to under age workers in the brothels, provided that they were already prostitutes when they arrived.
+When a reform in the Regulation System was introduced in August 1877, Laeners successfully suggested that the authorities turn a blind eye to under age workers in the brothels, provided that they were already prostitutes when they arrived.